mlavi/hugo/static/slides/devops-demystified.md

 <br />&nbsp;&nbsp;&nbsp;Manufacturing Analog: [Toyota Production System](https://en.wikipedia.org/wiki/Toyota_Production_System)

 ---
-# How to Journey to DevOps?
+# The Journey to DevOps

 **We are all DevOps:** continual evolution for organizations